Skip to content

 • the last place of residence was outside the customs territory of the European Community for at least 12 months

-• after the import, the vehicle must be used within the EU for the same purposes as in the third country
+• the vehicle must be used for the same purposes after import within the EU as in the third country

-• within one year from the date of acceptance of the application for exemption, the vehicle may not be lent, hired out, sold or transferred to another person without informing the competent authorities of this fact
+• the vehicle may not be lent, hired out, sold or transferred to another person within one year of acceptance of the application for exemption without the competent authorities being informed.

 As evidence for the habitual residence in Austria, for the preceding twelve-month habitual residence abroad as well as for the observance of the twelve-month period for customs clearance, all suitable means of evidence may be considered: